NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `wall_material` (string, or list of strings): Material of the occluder wall (cube)

+#### StructuralObjectMovementConfig

+Represents what movements the structural object will make.
+Currently only used for configuring turntables.

+- `step_begin` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict):
+The step at which this movement should start.
+Default will be a value between 0 and 10.
+- `step_end` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict):
+The step at which this movement should end.
+Default will be a value between 11 and 72.
+- `rotation_y` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
+dict, or list of MinMaxFloat dicts): The amount that the structure will rotate each step.
+Default is randomly either 5 or -5.

 #### StructuralOccludingWallConfig

 - `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of